 When her husband finished his medical training, the Robsons decided to leave California and embark on a new adventure in Utah.
 Dr. Robson lives in Park City with her husband, Jake, her sons, Graham and Wesley, and two cats.
 When not at work, she can be found chasing her energetic sons around town and exploring her new home city and state.

 Katie Clawson, DVM

-She has completed her Doctor of Veterinary Medicine from the University of Illinois and her certificate of Veterinary Medical Acupuncture from the Curacore Integrative Medicine and Education Center in Fort Collins, CO.
-She fell in love with Utah back in 2009 when she lived here and worked as a receptionist and veterinary technician.
-She even worked for Dr. Blum!
+She completed her Doctor of Veterinary Medicine from the University of Illinois and her certificate of Veterinary Medical Acupuncture from the Curacore Integrative Medicine and Education Center in Fort Collins, CO.

 Her professional interests in addition to acupuncture and pain management include animal behavior, dentistry, internal medicine, oncology, shelter medicine and is a fear-free certified professional.